-A = Pro-poor, concentration coefficient is negative.
-B = Same per capita for all, concentration coefficient equals zero.
-C = Progressive, concentration coefficient positive but lower than market income plus contributory pensions Gini.
-D = Regressive, concentration coefficient positive and higher than market income plus contributory pensions Gini.
+A= Pro-poor, concentration coefficient is negative.
+B= Same per capita for all, concentration coefficient equals zero.
+C= Progressive, concentration coefficient positive but lower than market income plus contributory pensions Gini.
+D= Regressive, concentration coefficient positive and higher than market income plus contributory pensions Gini.

--- is not available
+-- not available

-If the Concentration Coefficient is higher or equal to -0.5 but not higher than 0.5, it was considered equal to 0.
-The scenario for South Africa assumed free basic services are direct transfers.
+Notes: If the Concentration Coefficient is higher or equal to -0.5 but not higher than 0.5, it was considered equal to 0.
+Also, see notes on figure 3.